-Housing System Financial Statements June 30, 2015 FLORIDA ATLANTIC UNIVERSITY HOUSING SYSTEM
+Housing System Financial Statements June 30, 2017

-MANAGEMENT DISCUSSION AND ANALYSIS June 30, 2015
+FLORIDA ATLANTIC UNIVERSITY HOUSING SYSTEM MANAGEMENT DISCUSSION AND ANALYSIS JUNE 30, 2017

-Our discussion and analysis of Florida Atlantic University's Department of Housing and activities for the fiscal year ending June 30, 2015.
-Please read this in conjunction with
+Our analysis of Florida Atlantic University's Department of Housing and Residential Life's (Housing) financial performance is based on the Statement of Net Assets, Statement of Revenues, Expenses, and Changes in Net Assets and provides an overview of the financial activities for the fiscal year ending June 30, 2017.
+Please read this in conjunction with Housing's financial statements.